HydroScript/HydroScript/.compiled/README.md

 ` - ` ISC License

-**This README file and all potential markdown files are parts of the project, and therefore is subject to protection of the license.**
+**This README file and all existing and potential markdown files are parts of the project, and therefore is subject to protection of the license.**